edememinov/MacroDeck/README.md

 }

 ```
+*Side note: .json files are not supported by the system.*

 ## Using the Web Interface
 After the device is connected to WiFi a server ip-address will be displayed.
 Opening the ip-address in browser will open the web-interface.